-Stories are as old as we can remember.
-Stories existed before we could read and write and were told from generation to generation, everywhere around the world.
+Stories are older than we can remember.
+Stories were told from generation to generation and existed before we could read and write, everywhere around the world.
 My question is: are the same storytelling techniques equally effective on all continents?

 The appeal of storytelling is, of course, that it touches the heart instead of the brain.
 It triggers emotion and doesn’t try to convince with hard facts and figures.
 Storytelling techniques help you show ‘why’ something is important, instead of trying to explain the ‘what’ behind a message or a product.

 To find out whether they have universal appeal, I want to take a closer look at some Chinese examples of storytelling.
 Just looking at recent videos and advertisements, Lunar New Year proves to be the perfect time to reminisce about Chinese culture.
 There were a couple that stood out.
 Chinese state television CCTV in November 2018 produced Chopsticks, a five-minute film about Chinese culture, values and – of course – food.
 You can watch it here.

 I shared the video on LinkedIn and got enthusiastic reactions of some of my Chinese friends in the Netherlands: “Did not expect tears.
 Thanks!
 Chopsticks are never only the way we pick up food, chopsticks are our root.”
 And: “So beautiful!
 Thank you for sharing.
 A good reminder that I need to help my daughter master how to use a pair of chopsticks soon.”